Panchu11/Blogmaker/README.md

 # Blogmaker

-This is an ultra-simple self-hosted blog publishing solution.
+This is an ultra-simple Self-hosted blog publishing solution.

 ### Dependencies